CityofToronto/bdit_data-sources/volumes/short_term_counting_program/README.md

 * Data will not be collected under irregular traffic conditions (construction, closure, etc), but it maybe skewed by unplanned incidents

 ### Midblock Speed-Volume-Classification (SVC) (Previously Automated Traffic Record (ATR))

+See [Speed Volume Classification Counts](#speed-volume-classification-counts) for the data dictionaries

 - Volume
   - Direction